d-val-r/Bitcoin-Hack-Data-Analysis/README.md

 # Goal
 The final output of the study is a series of graphs detailing the changes in metadata across legimiate and malicious blocks in the blockchain.
 The graphs are scatter plots where the independent variable (the x-axis) is comprised of individual blocks, ordered chronologically by date and time.
+The dependent variable (y-axis) is a given piece of metadata, indicated by the title of each chart ("metadata over time" where metadata is the name of the data).
 Blue dots represent legitimate transactions, and red dots indicate hacking attempts.

 # Contents
 The various files in this project are comprised of Python and bash scripts that organize and prune the data in preparation for analysis in the charter Jypter notebook